MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/personal-pitch.md

 "So, tell me about yourself.
 What have you done in your career and what brought you here?"

 Unnatural as it feels, this formality can score you a lot of points at an interview.
 Its main purpose is to spare your interviewer the burden of reading your résumé carefully.
-But since your answer will be longer than most things you say through the rest of the conversation, your interviewer is likely to sit back, listen to you talk, and ask him/herself "do I take this candidate seriously?".
+But since your answer will be longer than most things you say through the rest of the conversation, your interviewer is likely to sit back, listen to you talk, and ask him/herself "do I take this candidate seriously?"

 If you're good at selling yourself, this is where you shine.
 Otherwise no worries.
 A 1 minute, well-rehearsed spiel is all you need to sound prepared and professional.